Biden heads to Texas to survey damage from paralyzing winter storm

-WASHINGTON (Reuters) - President Joe Biden will visit Texas on Friday as the state works to recover from a devastating winter storm that caused serious damage to homes and businesses, left millions without power or clean water for days, and killed at least two dozen.
+WASHINGTON (Reuters) - President Joe Biden headed for Texas on Friday as the state works to recover from a severe winter storm that caused serious damage to homes and businesses, left millions without power or clean water for days, and killed at least two dozen.

-Biden and his wife, first lady Jill Biden, will travel to Houston, where he will meet with officials, including Republican Governor Greg Abbott, to discuss the recovery from last week’s storm.
-He will also visit a COVID-19 health center where vaccines are being distributed.
+Biden and his wife, first lady Jill Biden, were traveling to Houston where he will meet with Republican Governor Greg Abbott, Senator John Cornyn and Houston Mayor Sylvester Turner to discuss the recovery from last week’s storm.

+He will also meet volunteers at a Houston food bank, and tour a COVID-19 health center where vaccines are being distributed and deliver a speech there.

 “There’s plenty of time to have a policy discussion about better weatherization, better preparations, and I’m sure that’s one that will be had.
 But right now, we’re focused on getting relief to the people in the state,” White House spokeswoman Jen Psaki said on Thursday.

 The disaster has been a test of Biden’s pledge to work for all Americans to help unify the country.
-Abbott initially did not recognize the Democrat’s November election victory over Republican President Donald Trump.
+Abbott initially did not recognize Democrat Biden’s November election victory over Republican President Donald Trump.
 Texas state officials lost a court bid in December to overturn the results, which Trump has falsely claimed were tainted by widespread fraud.

 For 10 days this month, Texas was hit by an unusually prolonged period of very low temperatures.
 Electricity consumption surged, while many generating units failed to start up owing to frozen instrumentation, iced turbine blades and insufficient fuel supplies.

-The state’s Republican leaders have come under fire for not heeding warnings that the state’s power grid needed significant upgrades to defend against deep freezes.
+The state’s Republican leaders have come under fire for not heeding warnings that its power grid needed significant upgrades to defend against deep freezes.

 While much of the rest of the United States features electricity systems that are interconnected, allowing power to cross state lines, Texas has long stood out for having its own grid.